kslng/website/src/std/env.md

 # ENV

 > [!WARNING]
-> The STD-ENV module is not stable and/or partially implemented.
+> The std.env module is not stable and/or partially implemented.

 ```ksl
 using std.env;
 ```

-### get

-Parameters:
-1 = string | environment variable name

-Returns:
-string | contents of environment variable

-### args

-Parameters:

-Returns:
-string[] | command line parameters on launch